rewiringamerica/embed.rewiringamerica.org/CONTRIBUTING.md

 - We use `cypress-axe` to maintain a baseline of automated conformance, and periodically review against a [Voluntary Product Accessibility Template](https://www.itic.org/policy/accessibility/vpat) for steps that can only be assessed manually.

+- The latest VPAT can be found [in the /docs folder](/docs/calculator-vpat.pdf) and the working copy is hosted on [Google Docs](https://docs.google.com/document/d/1gxTSQE9jUaM12F-kpQ-m08OQOTwxbPGQ/edit).

 - Any significant UI changes or additions will need to be manually reviewed against the VPAT.

 ### Internationalization